Generator working principle: Everything you need to know

 An alternator(AC generator) also called a “genhead,” is the part of a generator that produces electrical output from the mechanical input provided by the engine.
 It contains an assembly of fixed and moving parts enclosed in an enclosure.
 These components cause relative motion between the magnetic and electric fields, generating electricity.

 - a) Stator – This is the component that remains stationary.
-It consists of a set of electrical conductors in coils wound around an iron core.
+It consists of a set of electric conductors in coils wound around an iron core.

 - b) Rotor/armature—this is the moving part that produces a rotating magnetic field in any of the following three ways: